devangshrivastava/portfolio/content/projects/cross-compiling-c-code-for-riscv.md

 As part of a project under the guidance of Dr. Binod Kumar and in collaboration with Jaitra Inc., Harshil Kaneria and I worked on setting up a cross-compilation workflow for RISC-V. Our primary objective was to successfully compile and execute the llama2.c project on a RISC-V 64-bit Linux environment and evaluate its performance across various optimization levels.

-This guide documents the complete setup process, including building the required toolchains, compiling C code for RISC-V with vector extension support, and analyzing performance on different platforms.
+This guide documents the complete setup process, including building the required toolchains, compiling C code for RISC-V from X-86 architecture, and analyzing performance on different platforms.

 ---